psamuels00/artwork/README.md

 - Get some better pics of the Beach Boardwalk

 **UI tweaks**
-- Maybe make sure the footer is always at the bottom of the page, eg, see /doodles/stills
 - In attempt to make the first image on a project page stand out, it's height takes up most of the window height.
 However, when the window is made narrow on a desktop, the image shrinks and a lot of awkward, empty space is left below the image.
 Instead,  the project info should move up to